SmolakK/FARMWISE-API/README.md

 ```

 `fidel.env` contains JWT settings.
 SMTP configuration is only required when
 email delivery is used.
-By default it is read from `smtp.env` in the working
+By default, it is read from `smtp.env` in the working
 directory; set `FARMWISE_SMTP_ENV_FILE` to use another location.
 `PUBLIC_BASE_URL` should contain a host and optional port without a URL scheme,
 for example `localhost:8000`.